KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

 ## PS Connect

-In Jul obtained sponsorship from a JPMorgan Chase Managing Director to start a monthly departmental meetup in Plano that became known as PS Connect.
+In July, I obtained sponsorship from a JPMorgan Chase Managing Director to start a monthly departmental meetup in Plano that became known as PS Connect.
 I have had the opportunity to work with tech leads across teams to execute a highly successful launch and continue to grow it into a fun, sustainable, and value adding event.

 I was invited to give a DjangoCon US Recap presentation at our PS Connect Christmas Party December 6.
 It was a great opportunity to do some public speaking and get to know my department colleagues better.